rebagliatte/python-vs-ruby-vs-javascript/README.md

   end

   def greet
-    "Hi, I am an #{triangle_type} triangle!" end
+    "Hi! #{triangle_type} triangle here." end

   private

   def triangle_type
     case @sides.uniq.count
-    when 1 then 'equilateral'
+    when 1 then 'Equilateral'
-    when 2 then 'isosceles'
+    when 2 then 'Isosceles'
-    when 3 then 'scalene'
+    when 3 then 'Scalene'
     end
   end
 end